 Anyone who feels his or her intellectual property rights, as stipulated by this policy and by Title 17 of the U.S. Code, have been violated may make an appeal to the Dean of the Seminary.
-The decision of the Dean may be appealed to the President of the Seminary.
-The decision of the President of the Seminary may be appealed to the Board of Trustees of the Seminary.
+(Refer to the appeals process as outlined in Sections 9 and 10).

-Transfer Credits, Advanced Standing and On-line Study: In general, transfer credits are accepted from ATS-accredited institutions under the following guidelines:
+Transfer Credits, Advanced Standing and On-line Study:

+In general, transfer credits are accepted from ATS- accredited institutions under the following guidelines:

-- Credits were earned at an institution accredited by The Association of Theological Schools in the U.S. and Canada (ATS). - Official transcript shows a grade earned of C or higher (GPA 2.0) for Master's students or B or higher (GPA 3.0) for Doctor's students. - Credits have not been applied to another degree already received. - Credits were earned not more than ten (10) years prior to Lancaster Seminary matriculation.
+- Credits were earned at an institution accredited by The Association of Theological Schools in the U.S. and Canada (ATS). - Official transcript shows a grade earned of C or higher (GPA 2.0) for Master's students or B or higher (GPA 3.0) for Doctor's students. - Credits have not been applied to another degree already received. - Credits were earned not more than ten (8) years prior to Lancaster Seminary matriculation.
 Exception may be requested by written application to the Dean of the Seminary. - Courses are appropriate for the degree program(s) being pursued at Lancaster Theological Seminary. - Credits for courses for consideration in meeting Lancaster Seminary degree program requirements must meet the goals and objectives of the required courses as evidenced by a course syllabus, subject to approval by the Dean of the Seminary or the appropriate department professor.